-You’ve pretty much given up hope you’ll ever see your possessions again - and you’re probably right.
+You’ve pretty much given up hope you’ll ever see your possessions again.
+And you’re probably right.

 There's a common-sense list of items that will not be covered or reimbursed by U.S. airlines for domestic flights, even if you claim they were included in your lost airline baggage.
 These items include – but are not limited to:

-If you think you’re going to 'clean up' in exchange for your lost airline baggage, think again.
-U.S. domestic flights pay a maximum of $3300, regardless of what was in your luggage - and almost always, considerably less.
-International air-lines pay approximately half that amount.
+If you think you’re going to 'clean up' in exchange for items in your lost airline baggage, think again.
+U.S. domestic flights are allowed to pay a maximum of $3300, regardless of what was in your luggage.
+And almost always, they pay considerably less.

 Payments are based on the airline’s evaluation and assessment of your ability to prove what was included in your checked luggage.

-Consider your options to determine which claim[s] are best for reimbursement, and which will have minimal affect on your personal insurance rates going forward.
+Consider all insurance options when determining which type of claim offers the best reimbursement terms and which will have minimal affect on your insurance rates going forward.

 Never lie about what was in your missing bag.
-And refrain from being hostile or making demands and accu-sations.
-None of these will advance your cause – and may work against you.
+And refrain from being hostile or making demands and accusations.
+None of these will advance your cause, and a hostile attitude may work against you.

 For more info on preventing lost luggage and what to do if it happens to you:

-How To Find Your Lost Luggage - Finding lost luggage is routine procedure for the airlines.
+How To Find Your Lost Luggage - Finding lost luggage is a routine procedure for airlines.
 What you can do to make sure your missing bag is found and returned with the least amount of hassle.